d606n6k/conflict-resolution/README.md

 # conflict-resolution

+## This is a subheading created on GitHub

-This content has been added through the browser and not from GitBash
+All of this content added to the readme file has been added from my remote GitHub repository.